 Me: Are you predicting the disappearance of currently existing races?

 G: Not the disappearance- the modification.
 There will be an element of self-determination as parents choose their children's physical, intellectual and emotional characteristics from the palette offered by science.
-After a few generations, the result will be artificial "races" that are physically soothing to each other across racial lines, avoiding the intense rivalry and historical baggage typical of today's racial mixing.
+After a few generations, the result will be artificial "races" that are physically soothing to each other across racial lines, avoiding the intense rivalry and historical baggage typical in racial encounters today.
 Bioengineering will bring us harmonious diversity at last, but in the process it will destroy today's version of diversity.